 1) Initially, to be eligible to receive financial assistance, students must be enrolled in an eligible program.
-Financial assistance is considered renewable up to 150% of the approved program of study, provided the student satisfies the standards of FA Satisfactory Academic Progress (FASAP) as outlined below.
+Financial assistance is considered renewable up to 150% of the approved program of study, provided the student satisfies the standards of Financial Aid Satisfactory Academic Progress (FASAP) as outlined below.

-2) A student will be considered as making satisfactory progress in receiving financial assistance provided:
+2) A student will be considered as making satisfactory progress in receiving financial assistance provided that:

 - The student is eligible to re-enroll at Carson-Newman University; and

 - The student is making progress at a rate not less than demonstrated by the following qualitative and quantitative scales:

 Minimum Cumulative GPA Required